 In cooperating with the Holy Spirit in evangelism, we get these nudges every now and then.
 My friend was attentive to one.

-Phillip was attentive to a nudging to “Go stand next to that chariot.”
-(Read Phillip and the Ethiopian Eunuch.)
+Philip was attentive to a nudging to “Go stand next to that chariot.”
+(Read Philip and the Ethiopian Eunuch.)